Explore New York

-Museums: Overlooking the western rim of Central Park, this neoclassical structure guards some of the oldest artifacts associated with the city of New York.
-It was founded in 1804 as New York's first museum and has been at its present location since 1908.
-The Henry Luce III Center for the Study of American Culture on the fourth floor is being redesigned to showcase its preeminent collection of Tiffany lamps, displayed in a sparkling glass gallery.
-The new Center for the Study of Women's History will be a permanent space devoted to women's history exhibitions and scholarship--the first of its kind in a U.S. museum.
-During winter holiday season, N-YHS transforms into a magical wonderland with "Holiday Express," a dynamic installation from its renowned Jerni Collection of model trains, scenic elements, and toys from a bygone era.
-170 Central Park West & 77th St., 212-873-3400; TRAINS C, B/Central Park West
+Overlooking the western rim of Central Park, this neoclassical structure guards some of the oldest artifacts associated with the city of New York.
+The New-York Historical Society was founded in 1804 as New York's first museum and has been at its present location since 1908.
+The Henry Luce III Center for the Study of American Culture on the fourth floor has been redesigned to showcase The Gallery of Tiffany lamps, displayed in a sparkling glass gallery.
+The Center for Women's History is the first of its kind in a U.S. museum dedicated to this essential subject.

-Best for Museums Because: Fabulously installed exhibits of the Audubon watercolors, the Underground Railroad Collection, the new room of Tiffany Glass and dozens of Hudson River School paintings.
+- Best for Historic Sites Because: Fabulously installed exhibits of the Audubon watercolors, the Underground Railroad Collection, the new room of Tiffany Glass and dozens of Hudson River School paintings.